wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.9 - Released on 14 October 2025 =
+= 1.9.0 - Released on 15 January 2026 =
-* New: Status filter in backend subscription table
-* New: Compatible with latest WP (6.8.3) and WC (10.2.2)
+* New: Latest WP(6.9) and WC(10.4.3) Compatibility
+* Fix: Fatal Error fixes with WooCommerce stripe plugin in term sepa class not found
+* Fix: Vulnerability and security related fixes for subscription box feature
+* Fix: html showing on cart page for subscription and subscription box product